trachten/cpisync/README.md

          GenSync mySyncClientOrServer = builder.build();
      ```
   2. Add elements to your GenSyncs (If you need to add large elements use the ZZ class from NTL)
-     * You may manually create a DataObject* (Data/DataObject.h) or pass a data type compatible with DataObject and one will be automatically created for you, returning a pointer to the newly created DataObject
+     * You may manually create a shared_ptr<DataObject> (Data/DataObject.h) or pass a data type compatible with DataObject and one will be automatically created for you, returning a pointer to the newly created DataObject
      ```cpp
          mySyncClientOrServer.addElem(NTL::rand_ZZ_p());
          mySyncClientOrServer.addElem(myLong);